 Every year, local men are featured on the posters and publicity materials to publicise Menâ€™s Health Week (MHW).Â Sometimes it is famous local men (e.g. last year, Michael Oâ€™Neill [Northern Ireland Team Manager] and Martin Oâ€™Neill [Republic of Ireland Team Manager] agreed to be the â€˜poster boysâ€™ for MHW during the â€˜Euro 2016â€™ championship) and sometimes it is just ordinary guys.

-During MHW 2017, we are pleased to welcome men and boys of all ages and backgrounds to our poster.Â The line-up this year is comprised of â€¦
+During MHW 2017, we were pleased to welcome men and boys of all ages and backgrounds to our poster.Â The line-up this year was comprised of â€¦

 - Back Row:

 - Paul Oâ€™Kane, Joe McCusker, Jonny Ashe and Jonathan Boyd